Two ways to get rid of OCD patterns today

 make a list of what OCD doesn’t touch.
 I know you may not think of these things too much because you are so busy being frustrated by your OCD.
 But it’s time.
 What are you allowed to do?
 Write it down.
 Now.
 Then, figure out why you allow yourself this.

 Is it because it is important to you?
 Because you haven’t thought about the dangers before?
 Is it because you really couldn’t live with more frustration?
-Get the answers and apply them to the OCD patterns that you do have.
+Get the answers and apply them to your OCD patterns.

 2. Stop trying to get rid of it

 Curious?
 Let me open that road to discovery for you.
-Watch this video for my BEST tip in getting rid of your OCD patterns.
+Watch this video for my BEST tip for eliminating your OCD patterns.

 OCD works in mysterious ways